 Rugby has always been at the forefront of Andy’s personal development, as a young rugby player he represented Worcester & the North Midlands and in recognition for this, gained a place in Scotland’s Pathway Programme.

-With age, coaching became Andy’s focus and over the past 3 years he has been at the Royal Grammar School, Worcester, helping develop and run the schools rugby program, as well as mentoring the schools’ elite athletes.
+With age, coaching became Andy’s focus and he started his coaching career at the Royal Grammar School, Worcester, helping develop and run the schools rugby program, as well as mentoring the schools’ elite athletes.

 Having been accepted onto the course last year, Andy is currently working towards his Level 3 Rugby Coaching Qualification, as well as being a Level 2 qualified Officiator & Fitness Instructor.

-Rugby and player development is something Andy is extremely passionate about and he is looking forward to his role as Head of Mad Dog Rugby at Park House School and Head of Rugby Operations across all schools within Mad Dog Sport.
+Rugby and player development is something Andy is extremely passionate about and is excelling in his role as Head of Mad Dog Rugby at Park House School and Head of Rugby Operations across all schools within Mad Dog Sport.